Aakash006/aakash006/README.md

 ### Hey there I'm Aakash 👋!
 ### I'm a Full Stack Developer who has worked with Angular, React, Typescript, Java and Ruby on Rails.
 I've also done mobile development with the hybrid Ionic Cordova framework with Angular.
-I'm looking for Front End Developer and Full Stack Developer positions
+I'm currently looking for Front End Developer and Full Stack Developer positions.
 - 🌱 I’m currently learning **NextJS** and **TailwindCSS**
 - 📫 How to reach me: aakashpatel141@gmail.com
 <!--